Łambinowice – updated 13 January 2023.

 Invasion of Poland

-During World War II, the camp reopened on 3rd September 1939 just two days after the invasion of Poland by Nazi Germany, initially to house Polish prisoners.
-Throughout the war, more than 300,000 Allied and Soviet prisoners passed through the gates of the camp at Lamsdorf.
-The base camp was given the designation Stalag VIII-B.
+Throughout the war, more than 300,000 Allied and Soviet prisoners passed through the gates of the camp at Łambinowice.
+The base camp was given the designation Stalag VIII-B (later to become Stalag 344).

 In 1941 a separate camp, Stalag VIII-F was set up close by to house the Soviet prisoners.

-In October 1944 soldiers and officers were brought to Stalag 344 from the Warsaw Rising, including over 1,000 women.
+In October 1944 soldiers and officers were brought to Łambinowice from the Warsaw Rising, including over 1,000 women.
 Later, most of the prisoners were transferred to other camps.

 After the Soviet takeover of the area, on 17th March 1945 the Red Army took the camp over and continued to operate it, this time the institution housed German prisoners of war.